 exit-transformer

-The exit-transformer plugin supports the customization of gateway responses based on the status codes, headers, and bodies returned from APISIX plugins.
+The exit-transformer plugin supports the customization of gateway responses based on the status codes, headers, and bodies returned from API7 plugins.
 When configured as a global plugin, it also supports the response customization when a route that does not exist is requested.

 The transformation logics are defined in the plugin using Lua functions, following the syntax: